TonicBoomerKewl/pixel-gun-3d-console-client/README.md

 - Yes, Just Ask ঊ҉d҉r҉i҉p҉z҉#6969 on Discord, He Bought It.
 > Is It Bannable?
 - Yes, Just Turn on VPN & Create a New Account if Banned.
+> How To Use HttpCanary?
+- Watch [This Video](https://www.youtube.com/watch?v=W5hCiSnl9UE) for More Information!
+- Credits to TheSenate420#4200 on Discord for This Video!
+> How Much Does It Cost?
+- About US$50.
+> Which Payment Method Do You Accept?
+- PayPal, Amazon Gift Cards, or, If You're Lucky, Discord Nitros.
 > Is This a Subscription?
-- No; Buy Once, Use Forever.
+- No; Buy Once, Use Forever!
 > Is There Refund If It Gets Patched?
 - No, This Is Non-Refundable.
 > Is There a Free Version?